make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [DanielRitter75](https://github.com/DanielRitter75) for assisting with support for Teberno LED strip lights.
 - [christhehoff](https://github.com/christhehoff) for contributing support for Holman WX2 dual tap timers.
 - [alexkn](https://github.com/alexkn) for contributing support for Trotec PAC-W 2600 SH heatpumps.
-- [bkbartk](https://github.com/bkbartk) for assisting with support for Medion S20 vacuums.
+- [bkbartk](https://github.com/bkbartk) for assisting with support for Medion S20 vacuums and contributing improvements after initial implementation.
 - [mastermind85](https://github.com/mastermind85) for assisting with support for MC6 thermostats.
 - [BettySwallocks](https://github.com/BettySwallocks) for assisting with support for Advanced Fires 1500 electric fireplaces.
 - [Striiter](https://github.com/Stritter) for assisting with support for Feyree EV chargers.